sgamings182-lang/chungtoiyeulaptrinh/README.md

 ## User Manual

-Run the main source code file using the comman:
+Run the main source code file using the command:

     ```bash
     python main.py
-    When the main menu appears, simply click on the corresponding buttons (CALCULATOR, CONVERTER, DIAGRAM, 3D DIAGRAM, Snake.io) to open the feature modules as independent windows.
+    When the main menu appears, simply click on the corresponding buttons (CALCULATOR, CONVERTER, DIAGRAM, 3D DIAGRAM, COLOR TOOLS, Snake.io) to open the feature modules as independent windows.
 Keyboard controls in Snake.io:

 Player 1: Use the W, A, S, D keys to move.